Convex-Dev/convex-web/src/main/resources/markdown/dev_doc/cvm/accounts.md

 As simple as that, account `#100` stole all coins from account `#42`.

 `eval-as` executes quoted code in the context of the given account if and only if it is controlled by the currently executing account.
-It is as if given code was a transaction submitted by account `#42`, momentarily.
+It is as if the given code was a transaction submitted by account `#42`, momentarily.

 ## `:environment`

 Internally, the environment of an account is a [map](/cvm/data-types/map) where keys are [symbols](/cvm/data-types/symbol) and values can be of any type, as described in the section about [definitions](/cvm/definitions).
 Only an account can directly modify its environment.
 The section about
-[callable functions](/cvm/callable_functions) exposes how an account can allow some of its functions to be executed on his behalf under certain conditions, leading the way to implementing smart contracts.
+[callable functions](/cvm/callable_functions) exposes how an account can allow some of its functions to be executed on its behalf under certain conditions, leading the way to implementing smart contracts.